matyus/matyus.github.com/_posts/2023-02-13-did-they-pass-the-coding-exercise.md

 But also, what you're trying to learn shouldn't necessarily be "can they lift 500 kilos?".

-What we'd like to get to is a holistic understanding of the candidates strengths and weaknesses.
+What we'd like to get to is a holistic understanding of the candidate's strengths and weaknesses.

 And then we can discuss how those traits fit into the fabric of the existing team.